rust-lang/rust/doc/rust.md

 ~~~~

 Records and structures can also be pattern-matched and their fields bound to variables.
-When matching fields of a record, the fields being matched are specified
+When matching fields of a record,
+the fields being matched are specified first,
-first, then a placeholder (`_`) represents the remaining fields.
+then a placeholder (`_`) represents the remaining fields.

+A pattern that's just a variable binding,
+like `Nil` in the previous answer,
+could either refer to an enum variant that's in scope,
+or bind a new variable.
+The compiler resolves this ambiguity by forbidding ```match``` patterns to shadow names of variants that are in scope.
+For example, wherever ```List``` is in scope,
+a ```match``` pattern would not be able to bind ```Nil``` as a new name.
+The compiler interprets a variable pattern `x` as a binding _only_ if there is no variant named `x` in scope.

 ~~~~
 # type options = {choose: bool, size: ~str};
 # type player = {player: ~str, stats: (), options: options};